mfs409/jetlag/README.md

 ## Building the Book

-There are two steps when building the book
+The makefile will do all the work.
+This entails two steps:

 - Use `mdbook build` to transform markdown into html
-- Use `make` to transpile the example code and put it in the same output folder.
+- Use `esbuild` to transpile the example code and put it in the same output folder.

 `make` will produce a single compiled copy of JetLag as an IIFE (immediately invoked function expression).
 It then transpiles each code example to a `.js` file.
 It manually concatenates imports, and uses esbuild to transpile without type checking.
+It also hacks the .html files so that they load the IIFE.
 This build process is fast (especially with `make -j`), but somewhat brittle and ill-suited to anything other than deployment.
-For building/debugging code, please see the next section.
+For building/debugging code, please run `npm run help` to learn about the environment variables that are used by `npm start`.

-### TODO: What Else?

-It's hard, because JetLag isn't a library, so people who write JetLag code don't do the things you'd do if it was a library.
-We get around this with some
-tricks:

-- All JetLag imports in a tutorial are in a single import from `src/jetlag`.
-- Tutorials don't import from box2d or Pixi.  `src/jetlag.ts` re-exports those things instead.
-- We compile the JetLag folder to an IIFE, which we inject into each tutorial's HTML.
-The IIFE includes all JetLag dependencies (Box2D, PIXI, Howler, HammerJS, etc).
+### A Warning

+This build process is brittle.
+We are using `make` to transpile from TypeScript to JavaScript, and we're avoiding embedding the 2.2MB JetLag library into each of the 120+ example games that are being built.
+This requires a few hacks, and a few conventions.
+If you just follow the existing examples, things should work.
+Below is a partial list of sources of brittleness:

+- Code examples cannot not have line breaks when importing from `jetlag`, must only import from `jetlag` via the top-level `jetlag.ts` file, and must do all `jetlag`-related imports (including `b2Vec2`) through that one import.
+- If an example uses `common.ts`, it needs to symlink it into its folder, and include it as a dependency in the Makefile (this ensures it gets appended to the .js output file).
+- Code examples should only draw resources from the `src/assets` folder.
+This folder should not be a subfolder of the chapter, or else assets could get duplicated 20+ times.
+Instead, the Makefile re-routes assets.
+- In addition to the basic mdbook features, markdown can assume the availability of the admonish, katex, and mermaid extensions.
+- The JetLag IIFE will include all of Box2D, PIXI, Howler, HammerJS, etc.  It gets injected into each chapter's games' HTML files.
-- We transform each jetlag dependency (e.g., `jetlag.Actor`) into a global var (e.g., `Actor`).
+- We transform each jetlag dependency (e.g., `jetlag.Actor`) into a global var (e.g., `Actor`), so there can be naming bugs if you re-use a JetLag name in your chapter's game code.
 - `stage` is a late-bound singleton, so we have re-initialize its global var during `initializeAndLaunch`.
 - All local imports for a tutorial (`common.ts`, etc.) must be expressed in the Makefile as a dependency, so that we can merge all tutorial TypeScript into a single file for processing with esbuild.
+- `npm start` manually invokes chokidar to watch for filesystem changes.
+Expect hot reloading to be brittle while developing new demo games.

-This is kind of brittle.
-But doing this all with esbuild and a Makefile is fast.
+On the bright side, doing this all with esbuild and a Makefile is fast.
 You can even do most of it in parallel (e.g., `make -j`).
-You don't even need to install TypeScript.

-## Running a Tutorial

-With the above configuration complete, you should be able to `TUT=X npm run start`, `npm run build-all`, and `npm run serve-all`.

-TODO: also `ln -s ../../jetlag-main/src/game`